-It's our mission to be able to support those who are currently (or have ever) experienced a loss.
-Whether it's a parent, a partner, a sibling, a friend, or a pet, grief affects everyone differently.
+It's our mission to support those who are currently (or have ever) experienced a loss.
+Whether it's a parent, a partner, a sibling, a friend, a pet, or a general life change – grief affects everyone differently.

 Our resources page is ever-growing, so if there are resources you'd like to see added, let us know!